International Monetary Fund: 21st century

 In the October 2013, Fiscal Monitor publication, the IMF suggested that a capital levy capable of reducing Euro-area government debt ratios to "end-2007 levels" would require a very high tax rate of about 10%.

 The Fiscal Affairs department of the IMF, headed at the time by Acting Director Sanjeev Gupta, produced a January 2014 report entitled "Fiscal Policy and Income Inequality" that stated that "Some taxes levied on wealth, especially on immovable property, are also an option for economies seeking more progressive taxation ...
 Property taxes are equitable and efficient, but underutilized in many economies ...
 There is considerable scope to exploit this tax more fully, both as a revenue source and as a redistributive instrument."

 In late 2019, the IMF estimated global growth in 2020 to reach 3.4%, but due to the coronavirus, in November 2020, it expected the global economy to shrink by 4.4%.

 In March 2020, Kristalina Georgieva announced that the IMF stood ready to mobilize $1 trillion as its response to the COVID-19 pandemic.
 This was in addition to the $50 billion fund it had announced two weeks earlier, of which $5 billion had already been requested by Iran.
 One day earlier on 11 March, the UK called to pledge £150 million to the IMF catastrophe relief fund.
 It came to light on 27 March that "more than 80 poor and middle-income countries" had sought a bailout due to the coronavirus.

 On 13 April 2020, the IMF said that it "would provide immediate debt relief to 25 member countries under its Catastrophe Containment and Relief Trust (CCRT)" programme.

+In February 2026, the International Monetary Fund (IMF) urged the United States to work with its trading partners to mutually ease trade restrictions and address unfair practices, warning that sweeping tariffs and export controls under the Trump administration had disrupted supply chains and could drag on economic activity.
+The IMF's review also highlighted concerns about the rising public debt and called for narrowly applied national security trade measures to minimise negative cross-border effects as part of its annual assessment of the U.S. economy.

+In April 2026, the fund downgraded its global growth forecast for 2026 due to the inflationary shocks and energy infrastructure damage caused by the conflict in the Middle East.
+In mid-April, the IMF announced that it expected at least a dozen countries to seek new loan programs to cope with surging energy prices and supply chain disruptions caused by the war.